lorddev/blog/_posts/2025-01-18-greengrass-vol-10.md

 3. Fermoy Lasses / Sporting Paddy - The Tossers.
 Chicago celtic punk band The Tossers recently release a self-titled album with covers and re-recordings of some of their standards.
 This track is a raucous rendition of some session tunes.
 4. These Times Have Got Me Drinking / Tripping Up the Stairs - Flogging Molly.
 A great imagining of what an Irish tune might be about if it were a song.
 5. The Bunch of Green Rushes / Salt Creek - We Banjo 3.
 The Greengrass idea of mixing bluegrass and Irish traditional music is probably best embodied in the transatlantic music of We Banjo 3.
-6. The Falcon's Rest - Fourwinds [iTunes](https://music.apple.com/us/album/the-falcons-rest/1782965400?i=1782965406) | [Bandcamp](https://fourwindsirishmusic.bandcamp.com).
+6. The Falcon's Rest - Fourwinds.
 This is a brand-new album which I supported on Kickstarter.
 7. Castilleja - Molly Tuttle & Golden Highway.
 From their Grammy-winning best bluegrass album.
 8. The First Rain / An Choisir / Tommy Peoples' - Marla Fibish feat.
 Keith Murphy.
 One of the other tunes on this album references the Paradise Fire in 2018.
 I wonder whether First Rain is about clearing the smoke from the skies.
 9. Mansinneedof - Sarah Jarosz.
 Another Grammy-nominated mandolin tune from a great artist.